-- 1. The TSP RA receives a legible copy of a valid government-issued photo ID for the certificate requester.
-The ID copy shall be inspected for indication of alteration or falsification. - 2.
+- 1. The TSP RA shall receive a legible copy of a valid government-issued photo ID for the certificate requester, in addition to an official documents demonstrating that the legal entity acts as the requester's employer or that there is a legally binding agreement between them, - 2.
 The TSP RA receives a completed and signed certificate request form from the requestor.
 The form is signed by the authorized representative, that attests the authority of the requestor, - 3.
 The TSP RA verifies the authority of the authorized representative through an authoritative source or an approved formal communication with the organization, - 4.
-The TSP RA validate the identity of certificate Requester using similar methods to those specified in section 3.2.3.2.
+The TSP RA validates the identity of certificate Requester through an in-person identity verification of the Requester against his/her government government-issued ID Card.
+The ID card (not a copy) shall be presented by the Requester.

-For EV TLS & Code Signing certificates, TSPs shall conduct additional verifications related validation of Authority according to section 11 of the EV guidelines.
+For EV TLS & EV Code Signing certificates, TSPs shall conduct additional verifications related validation of Authority according to the EV guidelines and CS BR.

-3.2.6 Criteria for Interoperation
+3.2.6 Criteria for Interoperation No stipulation.